zhenwenc/jslib/README.md

-# ts-libs
+# tsfp

-A bundle of functional sugars for JavaScript!
+A collection of functional utility libraries for JS projects!